MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/1-microsoft-copilot-web.md

 ## Skills

-### Talking points
+### Talking Points

 This is great, but I’d really like to see a graph of this data.
 Unfortunately, Copilot can’t draw a graph right now, but that doesn’t mean we’re stuck.
 As we build Copilot, we’re adding different skills.
 Skills are ways that Copilot can draw on its reasoning power to solve problems.

 Another ability that I know Copilot has is the ability to code.
 I’m going to remind Copilot that it knows how to code and see if I can get it to write the Python code for that graph I wanted.

 **Example:**
-- **Prompt:** Can you give me a list of the labor force participation rates from the Bureau of Labor Statics over the last 5 years?
+- **Prompt:** Can you give me a list of the labor force participation rates from the Bureau of Labor Statistics over the last 5 years?
 I also heard that you could code.
 Can you grab the data from bls.gov and then write the Python code that would produce the graph I'm looking for?
 - **Response:** (Discuss the response)

 Over time, we expect these kinds of processes to become easier and more automated.

-### Demo steps
+### Demo Steps

-1. Start a new topic, by clicking **New topic**.
+1. Start a new topic, by clicking **New Topic**.

     ![Screenshot showing new topic in Microsoft Copilot.](../Demos/Media/new_topic.png)

-1. In the Ask me anything... text box, copy and paste the prompt:
+1. In the **Ask me anything...** text box, copy and paste the prompt:
     ```
-    Can you give me a list of the labor force participation rates from the Bureau of Labor Statics over the last 5 years?
+    Can you give me a list of the labor force participation rates from the Bureau of Labor Statistics over the last 5 years?
 I also heard that you could code.
 Can you grab the data from bls.gov and then write the Python code that would produce the graph I'm looking for?
     ```

-1. Select the Submit button.
+1. Select the **Submit** button.

 ## Optional Demo Steps

-### Recognizing images
+### Recognizing Images

-First download the following: [**what is this image.png**](https://github.com/MicrosoftLearning/MS-4012-Microsoft-Copilot-Unlocked/raw/master/Allfiles/Demo%20Sample%20Docs/what_is_this_image.png)
+First download the following: [**What is this image.png**](https://github.com/MicrosoftLearning/MS-4012-Microsoft-Copilot-Unlocked/raw/master/Allfiles/Demo%20Sample%20Docs/what_is_this_image.png)

 1. Start a new topic, by clicking **New Topic**.